 - Rise of the Millennials.
 The Millennial generation (ages 20-34) has a preference for dense, mixed-use, walk-able and bike-able communities.
 Many have speculated that Millennials may be a "generation of renters," but as the economy improves and as Millennials age, this conclusion may change. - Growing senior population.
 Over the next decade and a half, the number of seniors in San Mateo County will increase by 76 percent.
-Atherton currently is home to approximately 650 seniors and has a much higher median age (46) than the county as a whole (39).
+Atherton currently is home to approximately 650 seniors and has a higher median age (46) than the county as a whole (39).
 Advanced planning will be necessary to ensure the opportunity for seniors to age safely in the communities where they reside. - Worsening workforce-housing shortage.
 San Mateo County is projected to see notable job growth over the next decade, and about 40 percent of these jobs will pay lower income wages.
 San Mateo County already has a severe workforce housing shortage in general caused by years of rapid economic growth and slow housing growth.
-By 2025, the Department of Housing projects than the County's housing supply will only meet 1/3-1/2 of the demand.
-While Atherton is expected to lose jobs between 2000 and 2025, the city's RHNA still requires accommodating the County's low-to-moderate income workers. - Increasing ethnic diversity.
+By 2025, the Department of Housing projects than the County's housing supply will only meet 1/3 to 1/2 of the demand. - Increasing ethnic diversity.
 According to 2010 U.S. Census data, San Mateo County is a "majority-minority" county that is, no one racial group makes up over 50 percent of the population.
 The two racial/ethnic groups growing the most rapidly in San Mateo County are Asians and Latinos.
 According to the regional Plan Bay Area, adopted on July 18, 2013, Latinos will emerge as the largest ethnic group, increasing from 23 percent to 35 percent of the total population in the Bay Area by 2040.